BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 10-18-2023.md

 ### Aaron Feinberg
 #### Previous Goals
-- write unit tests for UI Activities
+- Have a the UI end of our minimum viable product finished
-- collaborate with UI team to create a standardized layout for our app to be shared among activities
+- Have tests written for all util functions on for these activities
-- look into location data for our app (with Syed)
+- move onto integrated and ui testing

 ##### Key Points
-- Wrote unit tests for signup and login activities (validating username/password requirements were met)
+- Pivoting towards focusing on getting backends data functioning of app up and running
-- Developed the validator object (Util) using TDD
+- working on using the REST API protocol to handle requests and incoming data from the db through Tyler's API
-- collaborated with Syed and Tazkir about restructuring the files and finishing activities for testing
+- Creating logic to handle smart recommendations to user (based on data from multiple stores...this will require some changes to the web scraper and the data base)

 What Im Stuck on
-- when checking out between branches i am sometimes having issues with the smart checkout function on android studio. it claims to shelve my changes but sometimes it turns out they are deleted and it is difficult to restore them, especially after i realized when i made a new commit already.
+- best way to implement the code (breaking down into classes, data classes, etc.)

 ##### Next Week Goals
-- Have a the UI end of our minimum viable product finished
+- Have a grasp of REST Api calls
-- Have tests written for all util functions on for these activities
+- understand how Syed ViewModel, View, and Data classes are implemented so i can supply them with data
-- move onto integrated and ui testing
+- understand how to interact with tylers API

 ### Taazkir Nasir
 ##### Previous Goals